Fugue

 the "Fugue"

-is the next step in the evolution of my design.
+was the third major step in the evolution of my design.
 At its core it is a 16" arch top.
-It takes the asymmetrical aesthetic of the Baroque and the more voluptuous curves of the Madrigal and adds some unique features of its own.
-The arm bevel built into the carve of the top adds comfort for the player and subtle curves add to the appearance of the instrument.
+It takes the asymmetrical aesthetic of the “Baroque” and the more voluptuous curves of the “Madrigal” and adds some unique features of its own.
+The arm bevel integrated into the carve of the top adds comfort for the player and subtle curves add to the appearance of the instrument.
 The design of the arm bevel allows the top to be braced exactly the same as a traditional instrument, without having to add any blocks or lose any precious soundboard area.
 The sound hole design also has a slight bevel, projecting the sound forward, but giving the player a sound port style perspective of the instrument as well.
 The design uses the flowing curves of the body but offsets them much like a Fugue stacks a melody.

 Standard Features Include: